Draugsvoll/realtor-ts/notes.md

 - dont only allow city search in apis ??

 # to-do
+- finish header
+- can re-search in SearchResultView

 # current
-- type guards in propertyView
+- buy/rent type in propertyView